 Install the driver by double-clicking on the driver file downloaded.
 Follow all instructions given during the driver install.

 It does happen.
-This is not surprising since the graphics card often runs at high temperatures and “crunches” an amazing amount of numbers during normal operation.
+A failing graphics card is not surprising since they often run at high temperatures and “crunches” an amazing amount of numbers during normal operation.
 You may have no choice but to replace your graphics card or upgrade to a new graphics card.